L&D employees using an LMS integration

 Getting executives involved is critical to nurturing a high potential employee's development.

-5. An opportunity for participants to expand their personal and professional network
+5. A HIPO program provides an opportunity for participants to expand their personal and professional network

-Depending on the setup, participants develop a network of interprofessional peers.
-Through internal and external development, networking and mentoring events.
-They get the chance to be mentored by seasoned executives from diverse backgrounds and experiences.
+Depending on the setup of your HIPO program, participants develop a network of interprofessional peers.
+Through internal and external development, networking and mentoring events, high potential employees get the chance to be mentored by seasoned executives from diverse backgrounds and experiences.

 Additionally, they build relationships with their peers within the program, who can hold them accountable, provide unique insights into business challenges, and encourage growth.